 SPEAKING OF RUINS

 This abandoned Civil War fortress is slowly being swallowed by the waters of Lake Borgne.
 Looks like the ruins of a castle.
-And I guess, it kind of was!
-It rises up out of the shallow waters of Lake Borgne, actually dating back only to between the War of 1812 and the Civil War.
+And I guess it kind of was!
+It rises out of the shallow waters of Lake Borgne, actually dating back only to between the War of 1812 and the Civil War.
 But rather than being a base that was abandoned after being routed, this stronghold was never even used.
-You gotta read the crazy history on this!
+You gotta read the crazy history of this!

 Lake Pontchartrain Causeway